9 min

 by Google

-Advertising has become a completely normal part of social networks, and Instagram is no different.
-Influencers engage in various paid collaborations, create sponsored posts or stories, but the vaguely defined rules of this social network can be confusing for creators, and they often do not know how to label the advertisement correctly.
-For this reason, we decided to do some research, study the rules and create a simple how-to guide for you, the creators.
+Advertising has become a common part of social networks, and Instagram is no different.
+Influencers engage in various paid collaborations, create sponsored posts or stories, but the unclear rules of this social network can be confusing for creators, and they often don't know how to properly label an ad.
+For this reason, we decided to conduct a survey, study the rules, and create a simple guide for you, the creators, on how to do it.

-• When do you (not) have to mark advertising?
+• When do you (not) have to label an ad?

 • Tagging using the paid partnership function